sebw/ulauncher-tplink-home-manager/README.md

 ## Known Issues

+- No support for HS100.
+Please provide me with the `plug.get_sysinfo()` output so I can support HS100.
 - Limited to plugs with static iP.
 Auto discovery not implemented yet (as it doesn't work for me, not sure if library bug or problem on my end).